cvdlab-projects/webindex/FinalProject/Affine Partitioner/readme.md

 For each depth level, the partitioner choose 4 points from the cluster an generate a Trasformation Matrix with it.

-Below we can find the flow diagrams of some of the most important methods of the partitioner.
+Below we can see the flow diagrams of some of the most important methods of the partitioner.

 ##getStart()
 Creates an identity matrix and use it how TMatrixTotal.